project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

   </tr>
   <tr>
     <td>10.</td>
-    <td>To `change the app name, navigate to `sunbird-android/app/src/main/res/values/strings.xml` and enter the required app name</td>
+    <td>To change the app name, navigate to <code>sunbird-android/app/src/main/res/values/strings.xml</code> and enter the required app name</td>
   </tr>
   <tr>
     <td>11.</td>
-    <td>To change the app logo navigate to `sunbird-android/app/src/main/res`in android studio.
+    <td>To change the app logo navigate to <code>sunbird-android/app/src/main/res</code> in android studio.
     <li>In all the mipmap and drawable folders, replace ic_launcher.png image with your desired logo</li>
       <li>The logo name should exactly match the text <B>ic_launcher.png</b></li></td>
   </tr>